funplus-sdk/unity-sdk-core/README.md

 * RUM Key
 * Environment

-### Install the SDK

-First, add the prefab located at `Assets/FunPlusSDK/FunPlusEventListener.prefab` to the first scene of your game.

-Then, in the `Start()` method of your game scene, put in the following initializing code:
+After that, put in the following initializing code in the `Start()` method of your game scene:

 ```csharp
 using FunPlus;